Jala3400/Logo_to_ASCII/docs/tutorial/tutorial-size-position.md

 > ![Warning]
 > This case takes place in a version where you could not detect border by transparency, but it is still useful, as it might happen with other images.

-Lets revisit the example of the tentacles:
+Let's revisit the example of the tentacles:

 ![Tentacles](../../images/sources/tentacles.png)